Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

+The ability of ${f}_\mathcal{A}$ to narrow the construct gap could have important practical implications.
+Consider the results for the top 25\% highest scoring screened-in cases, shown in Figure~\ref{fig:child}.
+In our data, this percentage corresponds to 1,565 cases recommended for screen-in.
+Among the cases selected for prioritization by ${f}_Y$ and ${f}_\mathcal{A}$, a similar number of cases resulted in out-of-home placement (an average of 403.9 and 356.9, respectively), which is markedly better than the number of cases prioritized by ${f}_D$ (270.1).
+Meanwhile, ${f}_\mathcal{A}$ prioritized 110.4 cases that were accepted for services and would not have been prioritized by ${f}_Y$ and 336.8 cases that were substantiated and would not have been prioritized by ${f}_Y$.
+In aggregate, among the 1,565 cases that each algorithm prioritizes, ${f}_Y$ flags 264.2 cases that have no associated outcome that may indicate risk, while ${f}_\mathcal{A}$ flags only 66.2 such cases.
+Thus, label amalgamation retains performance with respect to out-of-home placement, while narrowing the construct gap and prioritizing cases that may benefit from other types of intervention.

-Assessing a previously proposed model to learn to defer, $\hat{f}_{Madras}$, shows that its performance is comparable to $\hat{f}_{\mathcal{A}}$ for out-of-home placement prediction, but is significantly worse for substantiation and services.
-This is not a surprise given that this method aims to improve performance with respect to $Y$ and does not consider the construct gap, but the results provide empirical evidence showing that different criteria for combining observed outcomes and expert assessments can achieve significantly different goals.
+The performance of a learning to defer model, ${f}_{def}$, shows that its performance is comparable to ${f}_{\mathcal{A}}$ for out-of-home placement prediction but is significantly worse for substantiation and services.
+This result is not surprising, given that this method aims to improve performance with respect to $Y$.
+Thus, the results provide empirical evidence showing that using different criteria to combine observed outcomes and expert assessments can achieve significantly different goals.

+The performance of $f_{noise}$, which solely learns from $D$ but is robust to noise, shows poor performance with respect to out-of-home placement ($Y$), suggesting that the lower performance of $f_D$ with respect to this outcome is not simply due to noise, and emphasizing the value of jointly learning from $Y$ and $D$.

+In this context, $f_{ens}$ and $f_{weak}$, different alternatives to jointly learn from $Y$ and $D$, exhibit similar performance to the proposed methodology.
+This indicates that there may be multiple pathways to narrow the construct gap in this domain.
+The simulation experiments in Appendix~\ref{app:mimic_selective}, however, suggest that $f_{weak}$ may be particularly affected under selective labels, and thus may not be appropriate for this setting\footnote{Note that the underperformance of $f_{weak}$ under selective labels makes intuitive sense.
+For all screened-out instances, $f_{weak}$ effectively assumes that the call worker's decision was correct.
+Meanwhile, ${f}_{\mathcal{A}}$ only learns from cases where experts exhibit consistency, and $f_{ens}$ learns two separate models that it then averages.}.
+From a managerial perspective, justification and implications of choosing one method over the other should be carefully considered.